rilian-la-te/vala-panel-appmenu/README.md

       * `-DENABLE_VALAPANEL=[ON/OFF]` Use `ON` to compile for Vala Panel
       * `-DENABLE_MATE=[ON/OFF]` Use `ON` to compile for MATE Panel
       * `-DENABLE_JAYATANA=[ON/OFF]` Use `ON` to include Jayatana library (enable global menu for java swing applications)
-      * `-DENABLE_UNITY_GTK_MODULE=ON` Use this flag if you are compiling for a distro other than Arch (see instructions below for including unity-gtk-module with Arch) or Ubuntu (Ubuntu users can install unity-gtk-module from the ubuntu repositories--see 'Post-build Instructions', below).
+      * `-DENABLE_APPMENU_GTK_MODULE=ON` Use this flag if you are compiling for a distro other than Arch (see instructions below for including unity-gtk-module with Arch) or Ubuntu (Ubuntu users can install unity-gtk-module from the ubuntu repositories--see 'Post-build Instructions', below).
       * `-DMAKE_BOLD_APPNAME=[ON/OFF]` Use `ON` to make appname menu font bold (similar to macOS menu style).
       * `-DCMAKE_INSTALL_PREFIX=[path]` By default, Vala-Panel-Appmenu will install in the `/usr/local` directory.
 You can use this flag to change that.
 For some DEs (XFCE, for example), it is required to match install prefix with panel prefix (`/usr` in most distros), so, do not forget it.
   * once you've decided on any flags you want to include, type (from your build directory) `cmake [flags] ..`